AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/vault-di.md

 For payment actions, you need to create gateway commands for vault, and update the payment provider [command pool](../payment-gateway/command-pool.md).

-All available commands you can find in the [VaultPaymentInterface](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Vault/Model/VaultPaymentInterface.php)
+You can find all available commands in the [VaultPaymentInterface](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Vault/Model/VaultPaymentInterface.php).

 Example: a gateway command for the authorize action is added for the Braintree vault